'LAND OF ICE' SOUTH ICELAND WINTER PHOTO WORKSHOP - GROUP 1 JAN 2-9, GROUP 2 JAN 16-23, 2014

 Iceland in winter is a very different place to Iceland in summer.
 Sub-zero temperatures, bone-chilling winds and harsh conditions are prevalent, but the photographic rewards are accordingly immense.
 From ice fields as far as the eye can see, through glaciers and blue ice caves to the mind boggling northern lights, winter is THE season for photography in Iceland, for those who dare.

-Join professional nature photographer Erez Marom and Icelandic mountaineer/pro photographer Skarphéđinn Ţráinsson for the photographic journey of a lifetime.
+Join professional nature photographers Erez Marom and Iurie Belegurschi for the photographic journey of a lifetime.

 - Stunning locations such as Thingvellir national park, the glacier lagoon, several waterfalls and volcanic beaches